zahid0023/lofi-connect-backend/documentation/promt_optimized.md

 notes:

 - path variable and query parameters format:
-    - @PathVariable("appointment-id") String appointmentId
+    - @PathVariable("appointment-id") String appointmentId there will be - in bracket
-    - @RequestParam("appointment-id") String appointmentId
+    - @RequestParam("appointment-id") String appointmentId there will be - in bracket

 - go high level has inconsistent date-time format. sometimes its epoch milis. sometimes it string.we want to give our users a consistent date-time format.